 You can also go to our partner’s site, AgilityHealth, to take an online version of the assessment at https://agilityhealthradar.com/safe-devops-assessment.

 Value Stream Mapping

-When implementing DevOps, as with any enterprise transformation, the problem is that even after a good action plan is created, the team is not sure how to act on it or whether the right people are even working on it.
-Value Stream mapping is a multifaceted tool for identifying problems with the flow of value and building a better future map and an action plan.
+When implementing DevOps, the problem is that even after a good action plan is created, the team is not sure how to act on it or whether the right people are even working on it.
+Value Stream mapping is a multifaceted tool for identifying problems with the flow of value and building a better future map and action plan.
 This draws clarity to where the bottlenecks lie and where the improvements are most needed.

 Gaining alignment with continuous exploration

 Continuous exploration is the process of continually exploring the market and user needs, as well as defining a Vision, Roadmap, Architecture, and set of Features that address these needs.
 CE helps to build alignment across the organization about what should be built or what hypothesis should be evaluated.

 Stakeholders need to see work turning into tangible, working solutions.
 Continuous integration ensures that development teams are not only busy, but productive, by delivering working software and systems each Iteration.
 Without CI, teams may be sprinting, but the system as a whole might not be iterating.

 Enterprises deploy continuously to get to market quickly and enable the business to release value on demand.
 In SAFe, deployment is decoupled from release.
 Therefore, continuous deployment focuses on deploying continuously to production, not going live to end users.

 Releasing value on demand provides the business with the capability of getting value into the hands of users when there is market and user demand for it.
 The final part of every hypothesis learning cycle is evaluating with customers and users, and learning for further exploration.
 Responsibility for operating the solution is shared across the organization.